South Australia’s Single-use and Other Plastic Products (Waste Avoidance) Act 2020 is the first legislation of its kind in Australia.

 Fibre and other compostable, or non-plastic recyclable or reusable alternatives can replace single-use plastic food containers with various alternatives already available and in use.

 Expanded polystyrene cups, bowls, plates and clamshell containers were prohibited from sale, supply and distribution in South Australia on 1 March 2022.
 Other expanded polystyrene (EPS) consumer food and beverage containers in the market (e.g. gelato tubs) will also be banned.
 EPS trays used for meat, fruit and other food items for retail sale will be phased out.
-EPS is not recyclable through household kerbside collection systems and there are no alternative collection systems available.

 Plastic confetti will be phased out in South Australia.
 The interpretation of what constitutes confetti will be defined in regulations to follow.